chrisvfritz/rails-javascript-integrations/README.md

 ## FAQ

-### What about examples using React instead of Vue?
+### What about examples using [React instead of Vue](https://vuejs.org/guide/comparison.html#React)?

 I used React pretty heavily for over a year.
 I still do sometimes.
 Many companies and individual developers I work with still think of me as "the React guy".
 I'm grateful for React.
 It was instrumental in helping me understand the value of component-based UI development.

 Please consider this when I say that almost everything React does, Vue does better.
 It's both simpler _and_ more powerful in most ways.
 It makes my applications even easier to reason about.
 It plays better with other DOM-manipulation libraries.
-It includes essential features missing in React, such as a built-in transition system.
+It includes many essential features missing in React, such as a built-in transition system - yet maintains a smaller build size.
 It simply makes me happier and more productive.

 And in a matter of months, Vue 2.0 will leave React's _Pros_ column completely empty.
 I just can't recommend React in a world where Vue exists.

 ### What about examples using Angular 2?
 They use components, right?

 Angular 2 isn't out yet - but even despite that, the way it's engineered means that even the simplest possible integration is more complex than all but the most advanced one currently included here.
-And you don't get anything extra _in return for_ that complexity.
-In fact, you'd have a _worse_ development experience.
+And you don't get anything extra in return for that complexity.
+In fact, you'd have a _worse_ development experience and a much larger build right from the start.
 So I don't see the point.

 Also as an aside, they have a whopping 1,461 open issues as of writing!!
 Over the last few months, that number has even been growing, not shrinking.
-At this rate, I'm not sure they'll ever release. :confused:
+At this rate, I'm not sure they'll _ever_ release. :confused:

-If you're just a TypeScript fan, there's good news!
+If you're just a TypeScript fan though, there's good news!
 You can use it with Vue.
 [It's on DefinitelyTyped.](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/vue)

 ## Contributing